roshnet/roshnet.github.io/_posts/2019-08-12-unmess-git.markdown

 all changes in `<file>`.
 When that has been done, it's time to commit that small change with a nice little message.

+## Problem 7
+Stuck in a rebase?
+Trust me, it's the last thing you need to do to get pinned down.

+### _Solution_
+The magic lies in `git rebase -abort`.

+You might already know this, but this is like getting a new life at times.
+Saved my life, might as well save yours :)

 <br>

 # Notes